 The Investment Services Act, 1994 (“the Act”) provides the statutory basis for regulating collective investment schemes constituted in or operating in or from Malta.
 AIFs are a special class of collective investment schemes which fall within the provisions of the Act.
 The following sections make reference to various parts of the Act but do not attempt to reproduce it, and therefore should not be treated as a substitute for reading the Act itself.

-Definition of a Collective Investment Scheme
+Definition of a collective investment scheme

 As indicated above, AIFs are a special class of collective investment scheme.
-The Act defines “Collective Investment Schemes” as any scheme or arrangement which has as its object, or as one of its objects, the collective investment of capital acquired by means of an offer of units for subscription, sale or exchange and which has the following characteristics:
+The Act defines “collective investment schemes” as any scheme or arrangement which has as its object, or as one of its objects, the collective investment of capital acquired by means of an offer of units for subscription, sale or exchange and which has the following characteristics:

 the scheme or arrangement operates according to the principle of risk spreading; and either